tickbag/ignitor/README.md

 # Current situation
 Initial untested implementations around:
-- State management interface using `IState<TId, TEntity>` to inject state access where-ever it's needed.
+- State management interface using `IState` to inject state access where-ever it's needed.
+  - State is split into Contexts and Scopes to form a state tree.
+- State Monitoring and notifications to Components.
 - Immutable data type wrapper class around all data retrieved from the state.
 - You can use `.Emit()` to retrieve the data object
   - All emitted data is isolated and does not effect the state, even reference types.